dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 ## Future Development

-- Sorting algorithm comparator: Visualize two sorting algorithms side by side to indetify whihc one is faster
+- Sorting algorithm comparator: Visualize two sorting algorithms side by side to identify which one is faster

 ## Note
-- All the algorithms were coded by my own with reference from Geeks for Geeks.
+- All the algorithms were coded on my own with reference from Geeks for Geeks.
 - To help understand how to make site more visual for sorting algorithms, reference was taken from the repository: https://github.com/AbhishekPrakash5/Sorting-Visualization